 - 1 teaspoon cinnamon

-- 1. Spray the inside of your slow cooker with oil thoroughly (very IMPORTANT)
+- Spray the inside of your slow cooker with oil thoroughly.
+This step is very important!

-- 3. Cook on low for 5-7 hours depending on your cooker.
+- Cook on low for 5-7 hours depending on your cooker.
 Some take longer and some are faster.
-We recommend trying a test run during the day to see how long yours takes before trying overnight.
+We recommend trying a test run during the day to see how long your slow cooker takes before trying overnight.